Note: This article was originally published October 30, 2024. It has been updated to include current benchmarks as of February 2026.

 These findings capture 964 companies with at least 1 HRBP participating in Pave's dataset.
 And again, these benchmarks are only for HRBPs and do not include all of the members of the HR/People function.

-1. Across all company stages, HRBPs are more loaded this year compared to last year.
-This suggests that companies are indeed becoming more efficient in the back office including how leveraged each HRBP is.
+This suggests that companies are indeed becoming more efficient in the back office, including how leveraged each HRBP is.
 I would hypothesize that the ongoing adoption of AI tooling is indeed one key driving force here.
-The transformation in the FTEs-per-HRPB benchmarks from 7 months ago to today is somewhat shockingly rapid.
+The transformation in the FTEs-per-HRPB benchmarks is happening quite rapidly.

 2. As companies get larger, the typical HRBP is responsible for a higher number of employees.
-This is likely due to the efficiency and effectiveness improvements for HR teams that come with economies of scale.

 How does your company’s FTE-to-HRBP ratio compare to these latest benchmarks?